An Earned Value Management Software: Primavera P6

 Primavera P6 Earned Value Management Software

 In this article, we will analyze the Primavera P6 Earned Value Management EVM feature by using a sample work schedule.
-Below figure (Figure 1) displays a pipeline schedule and the baseline.
+The below figure (Figure 1) displays a pipeline schedule and the baseline.

 – Budgeted Total Cost